 Diagnostic evaluation of cardiogenic shock includes the following:

 Cardiogenic shock is an emergency requiring immediate resuscitative therapy before the irreversible damage of vital organs.
-Rapid diagnosis with prompt initiation of pharmacological therapy to maintain blood pressure and to maintain respiratory support along with reversal of underlying cause plays a vital role in the prognosis of patients with cardiogenic shock.
+Rapid diagnosis with prompt initiation of pharmacological therapy to maintain blood pressure and to maintain respiratory support along with a reversal of underlying cause plays a vital role in the prognosis of patients with cardiogenic shock.

 Early restoration of coronary blood is the most important intervention and is the standard therapy for patients with cardiogenic shock due to myocardial infarction.